Summer Internship Program

 Q: How much is the stipend?

-A: For Summer 2022, AAPD interns received a stipend equating to $16.10 for 32 hours over 10 weeks.
-This stipend covered living, internet (if remote), and meal expenses for the interns for their summer.
+A: For Summer 2024, AAPD interns received a stipend equating to $18 an hour for 32 hours over 10 weeks.
+This stipend covered living and meal expenses for the interns for their summer.

 Q: I have questions about the Disability Advocacy Certificate Program.